nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list tasks by specified category
-2. TaskBoss displays all tasks of the category user requests. <br>
+2. TaskBoss displays all tasks of the category that user requests. <br>
 Use case ends

 **Extension**

 3a.
 The category does not exist

 > 3a1.
-TaskBoss displays a “0 tasks found” . <br>
+TaskBoss shows “0 tasks found” message. <br>
 Use case ends.

 #### Use case: Create new category